 – Cut the bean sections into pieces that will fit into your bottle.
 Put the beans into the bottle.

-- Pour the alcohol into the bottle and screw on the lid.
+– Pour the alcohol into the bottle and screw on the lid.
 Shake the bottle a couple times.
 Store in a dark space for 6 – 8 weeks.
 Ta dah!
 You now have Vanilla Extract.
-Head on over to my HP Post to get those free Vanilla Extract Labels!
-I also made some blank labels for you to use for other spices and extracts.
+Print out your labels and cut them out with a circle cutter.
+I’ve provided blank labels you can use for spices and the vanilla labels you see in the photos.

 You know what’s super cool about this?
 When you run out of the vanilla extract you made, just add more alcohol and let the beans soak for another 6 – 8 weeks.
 I think keeping 3 bottles on hand and refilling as needed will help.
 I’m not sure how many times you can reuse the bean, but test it out!